 Evaluation of Contact’s Welfare Rights Advice

-Evaluation of a multi faceted early years service
+Evaluation of the LEAP early years service

-Examples of other evaluations since 2008
+Examples of some previous evaluations

-Evaluation of the participation of disabled young people in the VIPER project
+- The participation of disabled young people in the VIPER project